owlface23/com.teksidia.ntier-docker-mean/README.md

 * API - written in node.js
 * Database - mongo

+It uses gulp to automate local development tasks, and karma for unit testing.

 ### What is this repository for? ###

 To use as a base example of an n-tier app that can be deployed to Docker, using a container for each layer.